yuweihe97/airydryclay/README.md

     ![1.jpg](assets/1preparation.jpg)

-*   Take out the clay, and use your hands or a board to knead and roll it into a ball.
+##   Take out the clay, and use your hands or a board to knead and roll it into a ball.
 (Using a board can reduce fingerprints)
-*   Knead or roll it into a cylinder.

     ![2.jpg](assets/2rolling1.jpg)
     ![3.jpg](assets/3rolling2.jpg)

-*   Knead or roll it into a cylinder.
+##   Knead or roll it into a cylinder.

     ![4.jpg](assets/4cylinder.jpg)